oceanprotocol/ocean-node/docs/API.md

   `serviceOnDemand.maxDurationSeconds` and may be **lowered** per environment; a larger per-env value is clamped to the daemon ceiling at startup.
 SERVICE_EXTEND also caps the resulting remaining window to it.
-- `minServiceDuration` — the floor, and also the **billing floor**: a service is priced at `max(duration, minServiceDuration)` rounded up to whole minutes.
+- `minServiceDuration` — the floor.
+SERVICE_START rejects a shorter `duration`, and SERVICE_EXTEND rejects a shorter `additionalDuration`: the floor is a minimum *purchase*, so a smaller one is refused rather than silently billed at the floor.
+Everything accepted is then priced by its actual duration, rounded up to whole minutes.
 Defaults to the environment's own `minJobDuration`, and may be **raised** per environment; a value below the daemon's `serviceOnDemand.minDurationSeconds` is clamped up at startup.
-SERVICE_EXTEND does not apply the floor to `additionalDuration` (a small top-up stays allowed) but does price against it.

 Environments on the same engine may therefore report different values for both.